 Generally, the first step after connecting a new server is looking at its network configuration.
 Without providing any parameters to the ifconfig will print out all network configuration of the Linux system.
 This will list all active network interfaces configuration.

 Display All Network Interfaces

 Previously we have listed all network configuration of active network interfaces.
 If we want to get information about inactive or disabled network interfaces we should provide -a parameter to ifconfig command like below.

 $ ifconfig -a

 View Network Settings of Specific Interface

 Servers generally have more than one interface and some times interface count of Linux system can exceed 10.
-In this situations looking specific network interface configuration can become hard job for us.
+In these situations looking specific network interface configuration can become a hard job for us.
 Ifconfig can get specific interface name to list only its configuration.

 $ ifconfig ens3